hjanime/SPADEVizR/README.md

 -----------|---------------------------------------------------
-sample.cond1       | a character specifying the names of the samples of the first biological condition sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the DAC method.adjust      | a character containing the name of the multiple correction method used (if any)
+sample.cond1       | a character specifying the names of the samples of the first biological condition sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing the total number of associated cells for each cluster in the 2 conditions merged use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the DAC method.adjust      | a character containing the name of the multiple correction method used (if any)